 Yeah.

-It's it's the leftist who got nothing right on Friday.
+It's the leftist who got nothing right.

-They got nothing right in the story.
+They got nothing right in this story.

 How about starting off with that budget you're supposed to pass four years ago?